jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 4. If you want a fully functional version of the app, you must supply your own Twitter API keys.
 To sign up for API keys, [go to Twitter Application Management][27].
 When you have the API keys, you can replace the keys that are in the tweeter variable, which starts at line 22.

 5. When you're finished, save your work by pressing Ctrl+S (or Command+S on a Mac).

 ---

+<a name='deploy_from_web_ide'></a>
+##Deploy your workspace contents by using the Web IDE

+While you're working in the directory that contains your `manifest.yml file`, you can manually deploy whatever is in the Web IDE workspace to Bluemix by clicking Play on the run bar. **Remember:** When you deploy by using the run bar, you deploy the current state of your code in the Web IDE.
+When you deploy by using the Build &amp; Deploy feature, you deploy the code that is checked into the repository.

+![The IDE Run bar][28]

+You can configure Web IDE deployment and the Delivery Pipeline service to use different app names.
+Then, you can use the Web IDE deployment for a personal test environment and the Delivery Pipeline deployment for a team integration environment.
+The Web IDE saves launch configurations; you can access them from the menu on the run bar.

+Whether you are using command-line tools or the Web IDE, both methods are effective for rapid, solo development.
+You might prefer the added security of using auto-deploy so that you can control what is being pushed.
+Auto-deploy is available through the Delivery Pipeline service.
+By using auto-deploy, you know that the code that is running in the app matches a known state in the repository.
+In contrast, the Web IDE deploys whatever is in your working directory when you push.

+---
 <a name='push'></a>